Compare Cherry vs Maple Cabinets Costs

 How Much Do Maple Cabinets Cost?

-The same pricing rules apply to maple cabinetry.
-The price varies greatly depending on the size of your kitchen and the quality of cabinets you select.
-However, maple tends to be slightly less expensive than cherry.
+The same pricing rules apply to maple cabinetry - the price varies greatly depending on the size of your kitchen, the quality of cabinets you select and geographic location.
+However, maple tends to be about 15 to 20 percent less expensive than cherry.

-h4>Maple Cabinets Pros- Durability - Maple is a harder wood that is more difficult to scratch or dent.
+• Durability - Generally, maple is a harder wood that is more difficult to scratch or dent.

 Maple Cabinets Cons